-When connecting the ANDRE to a PC, it is recommended that you use a desktop PC.
+When connecting the ANDRE to a PC, it is recommended to use a desktop PC.
 Some computers (typically tablets and some laptops) have strict power consumption requirements for USB ports.
 These computers may not recognize the ANDRE when it is connected to them.

-If you have a computer that does not recognize the ANDRE when connected via USB, you may try the USB Low Power Mode in the Setup Menu.
+If a computer does not recognize the ANDRE when connected via USB, try the USB Low Power Mode in the Setup Menu.